avinayak/avinayak.github.io/_drafts/finding-mona-lisa-in-the-game-of-life.md

 1. Initialize variable best-score = infinity and an empty matrix as best-result
 2. Start with a random matrix of 1s and 0s representing live and dead cells in Life.
-3. Invert a single cell at a random location.
+3. Invert a single cell at a random location (pertrubatipn).
 4. Create a copy of this matrix.
 5. Run N generations of Game of Life on the matrix
 6. Compute a score of how close the matrix is with the target.
    1. If the score is less than best_score
       1. Set it as best score and set the copy from step 4 as best-result.
    2. else
-      1. Copy best result to current matrix.
+   3. Copy best result to current matrix.
 7. Repeat 3

-Here's the important bits of code I used.
+Here's the important bit of code I used.
 Complete version of this POC is available here.

-    def perturbate(state, shape):
+    def modify(state, shape):
         x,y = shape
         px = int(np.random.uniform(x+1))-1
         py = int(np.random.uniform(y+1))-1